nariakiiwatani/ofxMask/readme.md

 ofxMask
 ======================
-an easy way to masking
+an easy way to mask

 how to use